lincolnmroth/PHS-Engineering-Resources/robotics/ogrebot.md

 * Having weird ultrasonic readings because of weird threading issues
 * Having to make an encoder daemon because it required readings all the time
-* PIDs getting messed up
+* PIDs getting messed up causes hard to diagnose issues
+* Having weird issues with ultrasonics at anagles
-*
+* Having threading issues

-### What I/we learned:
+* ### What I/we learned:
 * WORK ON SOFTWARE AHEAD OF TIME!!!!!!!!

 * Do not use ultrasonic sensors at angles
 * Fully designing the robot in CAD was very useful
 * Versa valve works great
 * Pololu motors are nice
 * Encoders should have a dedicated signal processor
 * encoders are useful
 * PIDS are great except when they dont work
 * The BNO055 was not particularly accurate
+* Have everything working before the competition
+* Test all sensors before hand

 -lmr